-How does a fully managed SD-WAN that can provide an MPLS-like secure global network – even across and between continents – without the high costs and rigid architecture of MPLS sound?
+How does a fully managed Cloud-First WAN that can provide an MPLS-like secure global network – even across and between continents – without the high costs and rigid architecture of MPLS sound?

 With our global private network, we can provide end-to-end orchestration and control.
 The customer onboards our network and gets redirected to the nearest PoP.
 These PoPs are interconnected by a backbone of private network connections delivered by top service providers.
 What you get is a network with MPLS-grade reliability, security, and QoS, along with WAN optimization and private connectivity to all third-party cloud platforms, like AWS and Azure as well as all the top SaaS applications.

 So, why use MPLS?
 As a global service provider (or even regional for that matter) there is an obvious question to be asked — are you okay relying on the technology of yesteryear for solving the business problems of tomorrow?
 MPLS might not be fully dead, but its applicability across the enterprise WAN is certainly eroding.
 Then, of course, there are the purely technical downsides, which include, but are not limited to, latency, packet loss, data loss, data security, cyber-attacks and so much more.

 Alternatively, you can avoid going back to the “old world” and ensure that improvements in technologies means improvements for your business.
 Click here for a free demo with Aryaka and experience a network which combines the agility and flexibility of SD-WAN, the reliability and stability of a global private multi-tenant network, world-class optimization and application acceleration, and delivery of all of this as a cloud-based, fully managed service.